 Permanent structures are prohibited on the right-of-way because the ability to access and maintain the pipeline is impaired.
 Permanent structures include, but are not limited to, houses, trailers, mobile homes, poles, decks, tool sheds, garages, swimming pools, leach fields and septic tanks.

 Fences may be placed on the right-of-way, provided Maritimes approval is received prior to installation.
 All fences must include a gate or gates with double locks to allow pipeline maintenance crews access to and passage along the right-of-way.
 Fence posts must be located a minimum of 5 feet away from the pipeline.
 Driveways, roads and parking lots on the right-of-way are generally permitted to be constructed subject to the approval of Maritimes.
 Maritimes may require test holes at the anticipated point of crossing to determine the depth of cover and the suitability of the soil surrounding the pipeline.
 Protective measures must be approved by Maritimes and installed prior to heavy equipment and trucks operating on or over the right-of-way.
-U.S. DOT regulations require Maritimes to maintain a safe amount of cover over the pipeline.
+National Energy Board and Canadian Standards Association regulations require Maritimes to maintain a safe amount of cover over the pipeline.
 Accordingly, the grade over the pipeline cannot be reduced or increased without the express written permission of Maritimes.
 Since the pipeline typically has a minimum of three feet of soil cover following restoration, farming may resume over the pipeline.
 Shrubs and bushes may be planted on the right-of-way provided they are less than four feet in height at maturity and are not within ten feet of the pipeline.
 Plants and trees that grow more than four feet in height cannot be permitted on the right-of-way.
 Tall plantings inhibit access and hinder aerial surveillance of the right-of-way.
 Underground utilities are allowed to cross the right-of-way provided the facilities are designed to clear the pipeline by no less than 12 inches, preferably below the pipeline.
 Detailed plans showing location and elevations must be submitted to Maritimes for review and approval prior to construction.